restarian/brace_umd/README.md

 # Brace UMD
-A unified module definition script to support modules written with Requirejs, AMDefine, CommonJs syntax or use the native global Object while working seamlessly with the r.js optimizer.
+A unified module definition script to support modules written with Requirejs, AMDefine and CommonJs syntax while working seamlessly with the r.js optimizer.

 ------------